Top 5: Canada’s Proudest Hockey Logos

 Back to the leaf, it’s obvious that the other side of it would extend to the other side of the Peace Tower.
 Like most good things, it ends when it gets to Parliament.

-The Victoria Royals are a very new team, playing in the Western Hockey League (major junior) since 2011.
+The Victoria Royals are a relatively new team, playing in the Western Hockey League (major junior) since 2011.
 If you don’t know of Victoria, BC, where the Royals play, it’s a very ‘British’ city, using the love of all things colonial to build up the tourism industry.

 Little known fact, about 75% of Canadians have a maple leaf tattooed on their body somewhere.
 About 2% have it tattooed in a normally visible place.
 Quietly proud, us Canadians.
 Much like this Victoria Royals’ logo.

 It’s not the best logo out there, being overly complex and with typeface choices sloppier than a gravy-saturated poutine, but the logo icon is pretty sweet and it’s the epitome of Canadiana.